samkusin/clemens_iigs/README.md

 remember are:

 ```
 reboot                  - reboots the machine
 break                   - breaks execution at the current PC
 step                    - step instruction at current PC
+trace on                - enables program tracing
+trace off, filename.txt - outputs the trace to the specified path
 ```

 Please consult [the Wiki](https://github.com/samkusin/clemens_iigs/wiki/The-Clemens-Apple-IIgs-Emulator) for more detailed usage instructions.
 The